-Liability coverage is the coverage for bad things that happen to other people because of you.
+Liability coverage is for bad things that happen to other people because of you.

 But your policy will only cover you up to the coverage limits that you purchase.
 Often times people purchase low limits because they want to save money.
 But this can actually cost you a ton more money.
 WHY?
-Because if you’re in a liability claim and you don’t have high enough coverage limits, YOU”RE gonna pay the rest out of your own pocket.
-Tens of thousands of dollars that you wouldn’t have had to spend if you purchased higher limits.
+Because if you’re in a liability claim and you don’t have high enough coverage limits, YOU’RE gonna pay the rest out of your own pocket.
+Tens of thousands of dollars that you wouldn’t have had to spend if your insurance policy had higher limits.

 So what kind of liability limits should you have on your insurance policies?

 Auto insurance coverage is most commonly set up as “split limit” coverage.
 You should have at least 100,000/300,000/100,000 split limit coverage.
 That means: